-Accreditation Review: Process for examining a proposed CPE center’s or ACPE accredited center’s compliance with ACPE standards and procedures and for taking action on the accreditation of the center and/or its CPE program(s).
+Accreditation Review: Process for examining a proposed CPE program’s or ACPE accredited program’s compliance with ACPE standards and procedures and for taking action on the accreditation of the program.

-Accredited Member: Status granted to an ACPE center authorizing it to conduct programs of CPE Level I/Level II and Certified Educator CPE.
+Accredited Member: Status granted to an ACPE program authorizing it to conduct programs of CPE Level I/Level II and Certified Educator CPE.

-Accredited Program: Type of program (CPE Level I/Level II or Certified Educator CPE) the center is accredited to provide.
+Accredited Program: Type of program (CPE Level I/Level II or Certified Educator CPE) the program is accredited to provide.

-Adverse Action: Action by the Accreditation Commission to suspend or withdraw Accredited Member status.
+Adverse Action: Action by the Accreditation Commission to deny, suspend, withdraw, or terminate Accredited Member status.

 Appeal: Formal request for reconsideration of a decision made by the Accreditation Commission or formal challenge of a decision by a panel considering an alleged violation of educational standards.
 All appeals are subject to the appeal criteria and processes.See Appeal of Adverse Decisions of the Commission for details.

 Asynchronous Learning: Methodology by which participants engage in a distance learning activity at different times.

 Clinical Placement: A clinical placement is a site for CPE student(s) that is outside of an Accredited Member program.
 The clinical placement must meet all or part of the requirements for a student(s)’ supervised clinical practice of spiritual care.
 (See Clinical Placements and Agreements for more information)